akshmakov/LinuxGSM-docker/README.md

 - Download the git repo git clone ...
 - Change permission to executable : chmod +x lgsm-build.sh && chmod +x lgsm.sh
-- Execute lgsm-build.sh
+- Execute linuxgsm-docker-build.sh
-- Edit some variable at the top of the lgsm.sh script
+- Edit some variable at the top of the linuxgsm-docker.sh script
 - Execute lgsm.sh all you need is in this script

 ## TODO